CryptikEd/Cryptoforbeginners/README.md

 As the Hero Image is the focal point when entering the website, I opted to keep the overall color scheme quite small.
 And since it is about currency a. k. a. money, I gravitated towards the green color palette.
 To make sure the green does not become overwhelmning I chose a gradient green color for the Header and Footer, but kept the rest of the colors in neutral grey.

 - Colors
-  - I used ... for Header and Footer
+  - I used #00cc66 ,#009933 for Header and Footer
-  - I used ... for the navigation bar
+  - I used #f2f2f2 for the navigation bar
-  - I used ... for the hero image description
-  - I used ... for all underlines
+  - I used #9ea09f, #121413 for all underlines
-  - I used ... for the back to top
+  - I used #e0e0e0 for the back to top

 ![Crypto For Beginners Color Scheme](assets/images/colorscheme.png)